Compare any two graphics cards:

 Intro

-Compare those specifications to the GeForce GTX 650 Ti 2GB, which has a core clock speed of 928 MHz and a GDDR5 memory frequency of 1350 MHz.
-It also makes use of a 128-bit bus, and makes use of a 28 nm design.
-It is made up of 768 SPUs, 64 Texture Address Units, and 16 Raster Operation Units.
+Compare those specs to the GeForce GTX 650 Ti 2GB, which comes with a clock frequency of 928 MHz and a GDDR5 memory speed of 1350 MHz.
+It also makes use of a 128-bit memory bus, and makes use of a 28 nm design.
+It features 768 SPUs, 64 Texture Address Units, and 16 ROPs.

 Display Graphs